v-rajagt/IntuneDocs/intune/protect/derived-credentials.md

 - The DISA Purebred app requires a [per-app VPN](../configuration/vpn-settings-configure.md) to ensure the app can access DISA Purebred during enrollment for the derived credential.

 - Device users must work with a live agent during the enrollment process.
-During enrolment, time-limited one-time passcodes are provided to the user as they proceed through the enrollment process.
+During enrollment, time-limited one-time passcodes are provided to the user as they proceed through the enrollment process.

 For information getting and configuring the DISA Purebred app, see [Deploy the DISA Purebred app](#deploy-the-disa-purebred-app) later in this article.